 Tokyo Bar Hopping Tour in Shinjuku – Explore the hidden bars in food alleys

 In this tour, you will visit the three hidden Japanese bars at the back alleyways in Tokyo’s Shinjuku district.
 This is only a small group tour consist of 8 number of people.
 During the tour, a guide will show you the places that are usually not easy for tourists to find.
-First, the group will be able to taste the food and drink in the backstreet Izakaya bars, with many of traditional dishes to choose, like Sake, local beer and Yakitori (grilled chicken skewers).
+First, the group will be able to taste the food and drink in the backstreet Izakaya bars, with many traditional dishes to choose from, like Sake, local beer, and Yakitori (grilled chicken skewers).
 Then, you will visit another 2 more bars in Shibuya Ebisu Yokocho alley.
-You will taste the local cuisine, enjoying the live music, play games and take part in quizzes.
+You will taste the local cuisine, enjoying live music, play games, and take part in quizzes.